An Order Relation between Eigenvalues and Symplectic Eigenvalues of a Class of Infinite-Dimensional Operators: Introduction

+\end{theorem} \begin{remark} The operator $D$ in Theorem \ref{rajatij} is unique up to conjugation with an orthogonal transformation \cite{bv01}.
+The spectrum of $D$ is defined as the \textbf{symplectic spectrum} of $T$ and is denoted by $\sigma_{sy}(T)$.
+Similarly, the eigenvalues of the operator $D$ is defined as the symplectic eigenvalues of the operator $T$.
+In this article, we are concerned with operators that have a countable symplectic spectrum. \end{remark}

-Analysis of symplectic spectrum in the infinite dimensional setting is important in quantum information with infinite mode states, and also in the theory of infinite mode quantum Gaussian states \cite{john2018infinite}.
+Analysis of the symplectic spectrum in the infinite-dimensional setting is important in quantum information with infinite-mode states, and also in the theory of infinite-mode quantum Gaussian states \cite{john2018infinite}.
 But this subject is relatively new and there are only a few results available in this direction.
 Nevertheless, a Szeg\H{o} type theorem for symplectic eigenvalues was proved by Bhatia, Jain and Sengupta in \cite{bhatia2021szegHo}.
+In this article, we present an order relation between the eigenvalues and the symplectic eigenvalues of a class of infinite-dimensional operators under the setting of Theorem \ref{rajatij}.

+This article is organized as follows.
+For the rest of this section, we discuss the main result of our article and also describe the preliminary results that we use in this work.In Section~\ref{mr}, after setting up the necessary background, we prove the main result of this article.
+In Section~\ref{sec:special-cases}, we illustrate the main result on the classes of GCOs and $(\mathcal{AN})_+$ operators.
+The application of our main result to the case of GCO (Corollary~\ref{decinc}) is of independent interest.